 Shown below is the version of the Secode IMTS head with a DTMF style pushbutton dial.
 Note that most IMTS terminals were not equipped to handle DTMF tones, so roaming was probably more limited with this model.
 The woodgrain contact paper, iconic of the 1970's, has dried up and fallen off the housing of this one, which was configured for use with a GE Executive II UHF mobile telephone package.
 The rather large rocker switch on the left side is to set the lighting brilliance at "full" or "half

 The GL-2000 is shown below.
 Undoubtedly one of the uglier IMTS control heads, although beauty is in the eye of the beholder.
-It has a grille where one would expect a dial, yet with nothing behind it, and the small momentary pushbuttons for the channels also act as the number pad when dialing.
+It has a grille where one would expect a speaker or a dial, yet with nothing behind it, and the small momentary pushbuttons for the channels also act as the number pad when dialing.
 There are round LED indicators above each channel button, which indicate the channel the radio is operating on (as well as showing scan activity) and there is a small numeric LED display below the Glenayre logo which indicates the number being dialed.
 The GL-2000 could be supplied with a cable to match almost any radio package on the market.
 The head is programmed by holding down several specific buttons while powering it up, and entering the channel list and phone number.
 The memory board uses three small aspirin-shaped nicad back-up batteries which leak acid vapors onto the adjacent circuitry and cause moderate to extensive corrosion.
 There are various versions of firmware in the GL-2000, which mainly controls how the scan display will be handled.
 There are also various versions of the interface board configurations in the GL-2000, which determine which radio telephone drawer the head will be used with.

 Shown below is a white GL2000 installed in a Z-28 Camaro in 1984, courtesy Lance from Las Vegas: